erkjbro/blogger/README.md

     - Store pdfs in S3 bucket?
 Prefer to delete them.

 - User Model Improvements
   * Make user profiles more realistic and comparable to other apps.
-User Bio, picture, social links, alternate email, etc.
+    - User Bio
+    - Picture / Avatar
+    - Social Links
+    - Alternate Email
+    - ...rest

 - Blog Model Improvements
   * Content should probably be an array of data.
 Allow users to add